PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505;  This terraform deployment will look up the AMI ID to use for the deployment based on the variable `fw_version`.
 New AMIs are not always published for each minor release.
 Therefore, it is a good idea to verify what version AMI most closely matches your target version.

 > &#8505; product-code is a global value that correlates with Palo Alto Networks marketplace offerings This is global and the same across all regions.
-There will be changes to this as vm-flex offerings come live. ##TODO
+>
+>
 >```
 >   "byol"  = "6njl1pau431dv1qxipg63mvah"
->   "payg1" = "6kxdw3bbmdeda3o6i1ggqt4km"
+>   "payg1" = "e9yfvyj3uag5uo5j2hjikv74n"
->   "payg2" = "806j2of0qy5osgjjixq9gqc6g"
+>   "payg2" = "hd44w1chf26uv4p52cdynb2o"
 >```
+> byol will be the most common.
+You will need to obtain [Software Firewall Flex Credits](https://www.paloaltonetworks.com/resources/tools/ngfw-credits-estimator) to license these after deployment.
+> They other image types are "Pay as you go" and come pre-licensed and are billed by AWS.
+These will generally be more costly to run over long periods than BYOL.
+PAYG is good for certain scenarios such as autoscaling or when you need to add capacity for a short period.
+> payg1 is `VM-Series Next-Gen Virtual Firewall w/Advanced Threat Prevention (PAYG)` in marketplace and only has advanced threat subscription.
+> payg2 is `VM-Series Next-Gen Virtual Firewall w/ Advanced Security Subs (PAYG)` in marketplace and has additional security subscriptions enabled (Adv URL, Adv Wildfire, DNS, GlobalProtect)
+> You can also use the [EC2 web console](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Images:visibility=public-images;productCode=6njl1pau431dv1qxipg63mvah;v=3;case=tags:false%5C,client:false;regex=tags:false%5C,client:false) to search for available images based on product code or AMI name.

 > &#8505; The name tag of the image should be standard and can be used for the filter.
 For example `PA-VM-AWS-10.1*`, `PA-VM-AWS-9.1.3*`, `PA-VM-AWS-10*`.
 This is the same logic the terraform will use to lookup the AMI based on the `fw_version` variable.